varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 bereq.http.header
   The corresponding HTTP header.

+bereq.backend
+  ?

+bereq.between_bytes_timeout
+  The time in seconds to wait between each received byte from the backend.
+Not available in pipe mode.

 bereq.connect_timeout
   The time in seconds to wait for a backend connection.

 bereq.first_byte_timeout
   The time in seconds to wait for the first byte from the backend.
 Not available in pipe mode.

-bereq.between_bytes_timeout
-  The time in seconds to wait between each received byte from the backend.
-Not available in pipe mode.
+bereq.retries
+  ?

+bereq.uncacheable
+  ?

 The following variables are available after the requested object has been retrieved from the backend, before it is entered into the cache.
-In other words, they are available in vcl_fetch:
+In other words, they are available in vcl_backend_response:

-beresp.do_stream
-  Deliver the object to the client directly without fetching the whole object into Varnish.
-If this request is pass'ed it will not be stored in memory.
-As of Varnish Cache 3.0 the object will marked as busy as it is delivered so only client can access the object.

-beresp.do_esi
-  Boolean.
-ESI-process the object after fetching it.
-Defaults to false.
-Set it to true to parse the object for ESI directives.
-Will only be honored if req.esi is true.

-beresp.do_gzip
-  Boolean.
-Gzip the object before storing it.
-Defaults to false.
-When http_gzip_support is on Varnish will request already compressed content from the backend and as such compression in Varnish is not needed.

-beresp.do_gunzip
-  Boolean.
-Unzip the object before storing it in the cache.
-Defaults to false.

-beresp.http.header
-  The corresponding HTTP header.

 beresp.proto
   The HTTP protocol version used the backend replied with.